Jonathan-Uy/Java-Templates/README.md

-# Java-Templates
+# Java Templates
-Templates for common data structures and algorithms in competitive programming, written in Java.
+Original templates for common data structures and algorithms in competitive programming, written in Java.

 ## Binary Search Trees